 Refund requests must be made in writing via email.
 Please validate that your request got to Mr. Sadoff by receiving a confirmation response from him.
 If you didn’t receive an email confirmation of receipt of your request for a refund, or cancelation, then please call his office at 310-444-1951.
 A full refund may be obtained if the cancelation is made at least 48 hours in advance of the webinar date.
 No partial refunds.
 Refunds will be issued within 7 business days.

 Any requests for accommodations for a disability may be made directly to Mr. Sadoff by emailing Marc@RealHope.com

 Mr. Sadoff will make every effort to assure fair treatment for all participants and will attempt to anticipate problems.
 Yet, there may be issues that arise for participants.
 If you have a complaint or grievance please put it writing and contact Marc Sadoff, LCSW via email at Marc@RealHope.com or at his office at 310-444-1951

-A participant may submit a written grievance about his or her experience with this series of three 90-minute webinars.
+A participant may submit a written grievance about his or her experience with this webinar.
 If you have a concern or complaint about the course content, the refund policy or implementation, the CEU process or non-receipt of certificates, or the usability of the GoToTraining.com interface platform; Mr. Sadoff will respond within 3-5 business days to any problems which may arise as a result of this course offering.
 Mr. Sadoff will respond to all concerns and complaints in a timely and ethical manner.